-- Dean’s List is a recognition given to those students registered for 12 or more semester hours whose grade-point ratio is 3.200 or higher, with no grade of I and no grade below C for work in a semester.
-The medal is worn on the cadet uniform during the following semester.
+- The Dean’s List is a recognition given for the undergraduate work in a semester to those students who have earned 12 or more semester hours excluding Pass-Fail hours whose grade-point average is 3.200 or higher, with no grade of “I” and no grade below “C.”

-The First Honor Graduate receives the traditional Scholarship Medal and both the First and Second Honor Graduates receive an appropriately inscribed plaque and a stipend to be used for educational expenses at the graduate level or at the discretion of the recipient.
+- The First Honor Graduate receives the traditional Scholarship Medal and both the First and Second Honor Graduates receive an appropriately inscribed plaque and a stipend to be used for educational expenses at the graduate level or at the discretion of the recipient.

 - These honors are awarded to the cadet graduates whose grade-point averages at The Citadel are highest and second highest among the graduating cadet class.